-For users who both game and work on their PCs, the Ryzen 7 3700X is the best CPU to pair with their RTX 2070 Super.
-This CPU costs a bit extra over the 10600K but it doesn’t require an aftermarket cooler (although you can use a budget one and get noticeably lower thermals).
-Further, the 3700X can work on B450 and B550 motherboards, and it can reach its full potential even on budget boards thanks to its 65W TDP.
+For users who both game and work on their PCs, the Ryzen 7 3700X is the best CPU for RTX 2070 Super.
+This CPU costs a bit extra over the 10600K, but it doesn’t require an aftermarket cooler (although you can use a budget one and get noticeably lower thermals).
+Further, the 3700X can work on B450 and B550 motherboards, and it can reach its full potential even on budget boards, thanks to its 65W TDP.

-The Ryzen 3 3300X is the best budget CPU for gaming at the moment.
+The Ryzen 3 3300X is the best budget CPU for gaming at the moment and the best budget CPU to pair with the RTX 2070 Super.
 It reaches 7700K-like performance but for much, much less money.
-It’s a pretty good pairing for the RTX 2070 Super.
 Combine these two, add 16GB of fast memory, a quality PSU, and a fast SSD, and you’ve got yourself a superb budget gaming PC that will work great for at least a couple of years.

 This is why we can recommend this CPU to pair with the RTX 2070 Super if you need a gaming CPU capable of running current titles.
 But if you want to pair the 2070 Super with a CPU that will be capable of hosting high-end next-gen GPUs without playing the bottleneck role, check out our last recommendation.

-The Ryzen 5 3600 is the best bang for the buck CPU on the market for quite some time.
+The Ryzen 5 3600 has been the best bang for the buck CPU on the market for quite some time.
 It wore this title ever since it first saw the light of day.
-It has pretty good productivity performance while its gaming performance is solid but not amazing.
-But for the price, this is the best CPU to buy right now.
+It has pretty good productivity performance, while its gaming performance is solid but not amazing.
+But for the price, this is the best budget mixed-use CPU for the RTX 2070 Super.